pagkly/Zed/Investopedia4/What Is the Porter Diamond.md

 ## Understanding the Porter Diamond

 The Porter Diamond suggests that countries can create new factor advantages for themselves, such as a strong technology industry, skilled labor, and government support of a country's economy.
-Most traditional theories of global economics differ by mentioning elements, or factors, that a country or region inherently possesses, such as land, location, [[natural resources]](https://www.investopedia.com/articles/basics/12/natural-resource-investing.asp), labor, and population size as the primary determinants in a country's competitive economic advantage.
+Most traditional theories of global [[Economics|economics]] differ by mentioning elements, or factors, that a country or region inherently possesses, such as land, location, [[natural resources]](https://www.investopedia.com/articles/basics/12/natural-resource-investing.asp), labor, and population size as the primary determinants in a country's competitive economic advantage.
 Another application of the Porter Diamond is in corporate strategy, to use as a framework to analyze the relative merits of investing and operating in various national markets.

 ## How the Porter Diamond Works